Keftedes – Greek Meatballs

 Rolling keftedes onto a tray

-These meatballs are already pretty healthy, but they can be made even healthier by baking them in the oven.
+These turkey meatballs are already pretty healthy but they can be made even healthier by baking them in the oven.
 I usually use this option if I am pressed for time.

 Spread the meatballs on a baking tray covered with greaseproof paper and spray with a little cooking oil.
-Bake in a 350°F (180°C) preheated oven for about 20 minutes, flipping over half way through.
+Bake in a 180C (350F) preheated oven for about 20 minutes, flipping over half way through.

 These meatballs are incredibly easy going!
 You can serve them with rice, with potatoes, or add them to tomato sauce and serve with pasta.
-Here’s some pairings that work:
+You can dip them into Tzatziki, eat them as a healthy midnight snack or add them to kid lunchboxes.

 • Freezing cooked meatballs: Cool the cooked meatballs then pop them in freezer bags labeled with the date.
 Use within three months.
 Thaw overnight in the fridge and then heat until completely hot all the way through, or add them to pasta sauce.

-Healthy turkey meatballs served with yoghurt dip and lemon wedges
+Healthy meatballs served with yoghurt dip and lemon wedges

 4.74 from 15 votes